Creative Movement and Dance Lesson Ideas for Preschool Children

 Another great classic.

-Learning Objective: Learning right from left, learning difference between body parts.
+Learning Objective: Learning right from left, learning the difference between body parts.

 You will need two scarves for each child.